minrag/minRAG/README.md

 <a href="./README.md">English</a> | <a href="./README.zh-CN.md">简体中文</a>

-## Introduction
+## RAG Has Never Been So Easy
 minRAG is a RAG system built from scratch, pursuing extreme simplicity and power, with no more than 10,000 lines of code.
-It supports AI platforms such as OpenAI, Gitee AI, Baidu Qianfan, and Tencent Cloud LKE, and can be launched with a double-click without installation.
+It supports AI platforms such as OpenAI, Gitee AI, Baidu Qianfan, Tencent Cloud LKE, Alibaba Cloud BaiLian, and ByteDance Volcano Engine.
+No installation is required; just double-click to start.

-It uses FTS5 to implement BM25 full-text search and Vec for vector search.
-It has implemented components such as MarkdownConverter, DocumentSplitter, OpenAIDocumentEmbedder, SQLiteVecDocumentStore, OpenAITextEmbedder, VecEmbeddingRetriever, FtsKeywordRetriever, DocumentChunkReranker, PromptBuilder, OpenAIChatMemory, OpenAIChatGenerator, ChatMessageLogStore, and Pipeline, supporting pipeline settings and extensions.
+It uses FTS5 for BM25 full-text search and Vec for vector retrieval.
+It implements components such as MarkdownConverter, DocumentSplitter, OpenAIDocumentEmbedder, SQLiteVecDocumentStore, OpenAITextEmbedder, VecEmbeddingRetriever, FtsKeywordRetriever, DocumentChunkReranker, PromptBuilder, OpenAIChatMemory, OpenAIChatGenerator, ChatMessageLogStore, Pipeline, etc., supporting pipeline setup and extension.

-## Supported Platforms
+## Supported AI PlatformsSince
-migRAG implements the OpenAI standard protocol, so all platforms compatible with OpenAI can be used.
-Since there is no unified standard for reranker, the base_url in the component parameters needs to be filled with the complete path.
+reranker does not have a unified standard, the `base_url` in the component parameters must be filled in with the complete path.

+### OpenAI
+**minRAG implements the standard specifications of OpenAI, and all platforms compatible with OpenAI can be used.**

+### Gitee AI (Default)
-The default AI platform is [Gitee AI](https://ai.gitee.com), which offers 100 free calls per day.
+The default AI platform is [Gitee AI](https://ai.gitee.com).
+Gitee AI offers 100 free calls per day.
-- For the AI platform base_url in the registration or settings page, fill in https://ai.gitee.com/v1
+- On the registration or settings page, fill in `base_url` for the AI platform as `https://ai.gitee.com/v1`.
-- For the AI platform api_key in the registration or settings page, fill in a free or paid token.
+- On the registration or settings page, fill in `api_key` with a free or paid token.
-- OpenAITextEmbedder defaults to using the bge-m3 model.
+- `OpenAITextEmbedder` defaults to using the `bge-m3` model.
-- GiteeDocumentChunkReranker component parameters: {"base_url":"https://ai.gitee.com/api/serverless/bge-reranker-v2-m3/rerank","model":"bge-reranker-v2-m3"}.
+- The component parameter for `GiteeDocumentChunkReranker` is `{"base_url":"https://ai.gitee.com/api/serverless/bge-reranker-v2-m3/rerank","model":"bge-reranker-v2-m3"}`.
-- OpenAIChatGenerator is recommended to use the DeepSeek-V3 model.

-Support for Tencent Cloud LKE Knowledge Engine:
-- For the AI platform base_url in the registration or settings page, fill in SecretId, or configure in component parameters {"SecretId":"xxx"}.
+- `OpenAIChatGenerator` is recommended to use the `DeepSeek-V3` model.### Tencent Cloud LKE Knowledge Engine- On the registration or settings page, fill in `base_url` for the AI platform as `SecretId`, or configure it in the component parameters as `{"SecretId":"xxx"}`.
-- For the AI platform api_key in the registration or settings page, fill in SecretKey, or configure in component parameters {"SecretKey":"xxx"}.
+- On the registration or settings page, fill in `api_key` as `SecretKey`, or configure it in the component parameters as `{"SecretKey":"xxx"}`.
-- LKETextEmbedder and LKEDocumentEmbedder default to using the lke-text-embedding-v1 model.
+- `LKETextEmbedder` and `LKEDocumentEmbedder` default to using the `lke-text-embedding-v1` model.
-- LKEDocumentChunkReranker defaults to using the lke-reranker-base model.
+- `LKEDocumentChunkReranker` defaults to using the `lke-reranker-base` model.
-- OpenAIChatGenerator connects via OpenAI SDK, with component parameters configured as {"base_url":"https://api.lkeap.cloud.tencent.com/v1","api_key":"xxx","model":"deepseek-v3"}.

-Support for Baidu Qianfan platform:
+- `OpenAIChatGenerator` [connects using the OpenAI SDK method](https://console.cloud.tencent.com/lkeap).
+The component parameter configuration is `{"base_url":"https://api.lkeap.cloud.tencent.com/v1","api_key":"xxx","model":"deepseek-v3"}`.
+- Remember to modify the components in the pipeline.

+### Baidu QianFan
-- For the AI platform base_url in the registration or settings page, fill in https://qianfan.baidubce.com/v2
+- On the registration or settings page, fill in `base_url` for the AI platform as `https://qianfan.baidubce.com/v2`.
-- For the AI platform api_key in the registration or settings page, fill in a permanently valid API Key.
+- On the registration or settings page, fill in `api_key` with a permanently valid API Key.
+- `OpenAITextEmbedder` and `OpenAIDocumentEmbedder` default to using the `bge-large-zh` model, with 1024 dimensions.
+- The component parameter configuration for `DocumentChunkReranker` is `{"base_url":"https://qianfan.baidubce.com/v2/rerankers","model":"bce-reranker-base","top_n":5,"score":0.1}`.
+- `OpenAIChatGenerator` is recommended to use the `deepseek-v3` model.
+- Remember to modify the components in the pipeline.

+### Alibaba Cloud BaiLian
+- On the registration or settings page, fill in `base_url` for the AI platform as `https://dashscope.aliyuncs.com/compatible-mode/v1`.
+- On the registration or settings page, fill in `api_key` with the applied API KEY.
-- OpenAITextEmbedder and OpenAIDocumentEmbedder default to using the bge-large-zh model with 1024 dimensions.
+- `OpenAITextEmbedder` and `OpenAIDocumentEmbedder` default to using the `text-embedding-v3` model, with 1024 dimensions.
-- DocumentChunkReranker component parameters: {"base_url":"https://qianfan.baidubce.com/v2/rerankers","model":"bce-reranker-base"}.
+- The component parameter configuration for `BaiLianDocumentChunkReranker` is `{"base_url":"https://dashscope.aliyuncs.com/api/v1/services/rerank/text-rerank/text-rerank","model":"gte-rerank","top_n":5,"score":0.1}`.
+- `OpenAIChatGenerator` is recommended to use the `deepseek-v3` model.
+- Remember to modify the components in the pipeline.### ByteDance Volcano Engine- On the registration or settings page, fill in `base_url` for the AI platform as `https://ark.cn-beijing.volces.com/api/v3`.
+- On the registration or settings page, fill in `api_key` with the applied API KEY.
+- `OpenAITextEmbedder` and `OpenAIDocumentEmbedder` are recommended to use the `doubao-embedding` model, compatible with 1024 dimensions.
+- Volcano Engine does not currently have a Reranker model, so it is recommended to use Reranker models from other platforms or remove it.
-OpenAIChatGenerator is recommended to use the deepseek-v3 model.
+- `OpenAIChatGenerator` is recommended to use the `deepseek-v3` model.
+- Remember to modify the components in the pipeline.

 ## Development Environment
 minRAG uses ```https://github.com/wangfenjin/simple``` as the FTS5 full-text search extension.
 The compiled libsimple file is placed in the ```minragdatadir/extensions``` directory.
 If minRAG fails to start and reports an error connecting to the database, please check if the libsimple file is correct.
 If you need to recompile libsimple, please refer to https://github.com/wangfenjin/simple.